Robert-M-Lucas/h-mail/docs/generated/routes/auth/check_auth/CheckAuthResponseAuthed.md

 > Defined in [check_auth.rs](../../../../../interface/src/interface/routes/auth/check_auth.rs)

 ## Description
-Returns the name of the user, should the user be authorised
+Returns the name of the user, should the user be authenticated

 ## Schema